vbillys/writing/IROSPaper.md

 \end{figure}

-In this paper, we propose a novel approach to autonomously detect, track and follow persons for a service robot, namely ISERA shown in Fig. \ref{fig_isera}, in a cluttered environment.
+In this paper, we propose a novel approach to autonomously detect, track and follow persons for a service robot, namely ISERA shown in Fig. \ref{fig_isera}, in a dynamic environment.
 In this approach, a tuneable 2D leg detection method is developed to regulate the strictness of the leg identifier as needed.
 The proposed approach then tracks the leg clusters, and associate the data to form and track a virtual target person.
 Two layers of Kalman filter is used to ensure the robustness of the person tracking despite close proximity to another person and temporary line of sight loss to the leg clusters occurred.
 Another notable merit of the proposed approach is that a real time obstacle avoidance algorithm is embedded into the feed-back motion controller of the robot.
 Hence, experiments show ISERA can follow a target person while avoid obstacles autonomously in a cluttered environment.

 The paper is organized as follows.
 Section II describes the mobile robot system.
 The people detection, tracking and following approach is detailed in Section III.
-The experiment and results described in Section VI shows the valid and effective of the proposed approach.
+The experiment and results described in Section VI shows the validity and effectiveness of the proposed approach.
 Finally, a conclusion is given in Section V.